rafspiny/emm/README.md

   --help     Show this message and exit.

 Commands:
 benchmark     Run benchmarks
-  clean      Remove all the schemas from the DB. env        Print env variables init       Init the schema based on the file sql/init/*.sql ls         List all the schemas present in the DB. perms      Generates permutations based on the table defined in your... populate   Insert data from file sql/data/*.sql into the table
+  clean         Remove all the schemas from the DB. init          Init the schema based on the file sql/init/*.sql ls            List all the schemas present in the DB. permutations  Init the schema based on the file sql/init/*.sql populate      Insert data from file sql/data/*.sql into the table report        Load the analysis for the specified schema and print them
 ```

 #### Commands